Ryan-Axtell-abc/three-js-maze/README.md

-# Maze Generating and Solving Algorithms Visualizer
+# Visualizer for Maze Generation and Maze Solving Algorithms

 A JavaScript site that uses Three.js to animate maze generation and maze-solving algorithms in 3D.
 It features algorithms like A\* and depth-first search, with an interactive step-by-step mode to help users better understand the processes behind the algorithms.